julierozenberg/infra_needs_analyses/README.md

 I propose we share all our python scripts here for analyzing the datasets

-just launch run.bat to open the jupyter notebooks in your browser
+just launch run.bat to open the jupyter notebooks in your browser if you are using Windows

 wb_api_wraper.py and clustering_and_prim_tools.py are libraries of tools that I use in the notebooks.